wso2/docs-is/en/docs/develop/scim2-batch-operations.md

            <td><code>data</code></td>
            <td>Required</td>
            <td>
-               Specify the details of the new user that should be added.
+               Specify the details of the new user that should be updated.
 The parameters that can be used for this “data” object are explained below.
            </td>
        </tr>
     </table>